 Cooking Method and Conditions The amount of water, cooking time, and temperature can influence the expansion of rice when cooked.

-See also How to cook a bubba burger in the oven
+See also Can you cook a frozen pork roast in the crock-pot

 The Science Behind Rice Expansion